 Haemochromatosis is usually diagnosed with blood tests.

-- you have persistent symptoms of haemochromatosis
+- you have long-lasting symptoms of haemochromatosis

 Blood tests

-These tests will help show if:
+The results will show you if:

 - you have haemochromatosis